 Canada Pension Plan, Old Age Security and Employment Insurance

 If you receive a Canada Pension Plan, old age security benefits, or employment insurance, you should change your address with Service Canada to ensure you continue to receive your benefits on time.
 Please visit Service Canada's website at www.servicecanada.gc.ca for information on how to update your address information online, by telephone, by mail or in person.
-This service is currently not available in person due to COVID-19 closures.

 Updating Other Services and Important Contacts